Pallandor/kindle-and-coffee/README.md

 ```

 This runs an express server that serves up a bundled and
 minified version of the client.
+Webdriver automation occurs on
+headless browser instance in production.

 Open `http://localhost:3000` in your browser.